-56. The Secretary to the Council shall be appointed by Council.
-The Secretary shall support the Chairman and Council in the management of Council and Institute business.

-57. All communications relating to the business of the Council shall be addressed to the Secretary of the Institute.
-The Secretary shall advise the Council members in the discharge their responsibilities as Trustees and shall be responsible for producing the minutes of Council meetings, the Annual General Meetings and all Committees.

-58. The Secretary shall be responsible for completion and submission of all statutory returns and accounts to the relevant authorities.
+- 56. The Secretary to the Council shall be appointed by Council.
+The Secretary shall support the Chair and Council in the management of Council and Institute business. - 57.
+All communications relating to the business of the Council shall be addressed to the Secretary of the Institute.
+The Secretary shall advise the Council members in the discharge their responsibilities as Trustees and shall be responsible for producing the minutes of Council meetings, the Annual and any Extraordinary General Meetings and all committee meetings. - 58.
+The Secretary shall be responsible for completion and submission of all statutory returns and accounts to the relevant authorities.